thingsboard/thingsboard.github.io/docs/mqtt-broker/install/cluster/aws-cluster-setup.md

 ![image](/images/install/cloud/aws-msk-encryption.png)

-**Note**: in order to make MSK more secure you may create the separate security group, configure access only to the 9092 port and from the ThingsBoard MQTT Broker nodes.
-This can be achieved if you assigned security group to the `main-node-group` node-group in the `cluster.yml` file.
+**Note**, some recommendations:

+* Make sure your Apache Kafka version is 2.6.x;
+* Make sure your MSK instance is accessible from the ThingsBoard cluster.
+  The easiest way to achieve this is to deploy the MSK instance in the same VPC.
+  We also recommend to use private subnets.
+This way it will be nearly impossible to accidentally expose it to the internet;
+* Use m5.large or similar instance types;
+* Use default 'Monitoring' settings or enable 'Enhenced topic level monitoring'.

 ## Step 6.
-Configure links to the Kafka (Amazon MSK)/Redis/Postgres
+Configure links to the Kafka (Amazon MSK)/Postgres

 ### Amazon RDS PostgreSQL

-On AWS Console get the `Endpoint` of the RDS PostgreSQL and paste it to `SPRING_DATASOURCE_URL` in the `tb-broker-configmap.yml` instead of `your_url`.
+On AWS Console get the `Endpoint` of the RDS PostgreSQL and paste it to `SPRING_DATASOURCE_URL` in the `tb-broker-configmap.yml`.

 ![image](/images/install/cloud/aws-postgres-endpoint.png)